Can you trust your AI's context?

 Honesty rules apply to everyone: production configuration only, no benchmark-only determinism flags, results disclosed with fingerprints.
 Read the adapter contract →

-Research & methodology
+Research and methodology

-ContextBenchmark builds on reproducible-systems research, retrieval evaluation, and software reproducibility practice — and introduces standardized measurements for deterministic AI context.
+ContextBenchmark builds on reproducible-systems research, retrieval evaluation, and software reproducibility practice, and introduces standardized measurements for deterministic AI context.

 Methodology

-Test-family definitions, trial counts, pass criteria, and level assignment — versioned in the repository.
+Test-family definitions, trial counts, pass criteria, and level assignment, versioned in the repository.

 Metrics